LectureScribe Logo

 Choose: LectureScribe or Notability

 Complex equations and diagrams need handwriting support.
-LectureScribe converts handwritten notes to digital text; Notability excels for iPad users who prefer stylus input.
+LectureScribe converts handwritten notes to digital text and generates visual infographics; Notability excels for iPad users who prefer stylus input.

 For Budget-Conscious Students